ahoydave/plantspy/README.md

 - The data store is just in memory so everything is lost whenever the process that runs your server restarts
 - The plot just shows you everything and you have no control over that
 - You have to send exactly the data that the server is expecting otherwise it won't know what to do with it (have a look at the sketch in `sdp8266/smart_plant` to see what it sends)

+## Other stuff to check out

+There is a whole list on https://github.com/OfferZen-Make/plant_tech_ams#community-project-repos but https://github.com/OfferZen-Make/plant_tech_ams/tree/master/examples/DeepSleepDataLogger is a probably an easier way to get started saving your readings and drawing graphs (to a google sheet)